Vectorized Online POMDP Planning: CONCLUSION

 \section{CONCLUSION}

 We propose a novel parallel online POMDP solver, called \solverAbbr, the first fully vectorized online solver. \solverAbbr builds on a recent POMDP formulation that analytically solves value functions and only leaves the estimation of expectations for numerical computations, thereby removing any requirements for explicit synchronization between parallel computations. \solverAbbr represents all data structures related to the belief tree as tensors and formulates planning as a sequence of fully vectorized operations over this representation, with no dependencies between parallel computations.
 This allows \solverAbbr to fully leverage the massive data parallel throughput of modern GPUs.
 Experimental results indicate that \solverAbbr is at least $20\times$ more efficient than a current state-of-the-art parallel online POMDP solver.
+Furthermore, \solverAbbr outperforms state-of-the-art sequential online solvers, while using a $1000\times$ smaller planning budget.